PeterEFrancis/gin-rummy-AI/docs/catalog.md

 ### Wednesday 6/10/20

 Different probabilistic interpretation of hand estimation data.
 Bug fixes and large data collection.

-Tomorrow: add more features, XGBOOST <- make it easier to do.
+### Thursday 6/11/20

+Tested more possible XGBoost features.

+### Friday 6/12/20

+Printed out regression values and features to analyze decisions made by our player.
+Tried modifying components of the xgboost and providing it with fewer features to gain a clearer insight of what could be wrong.

+## Week 5

+### Monday

+Read about convolutional networks and how we could apply them to a given game state.
+Figured out the (conjectured) minimum length sequence that contains all of the permutations of Z_4 up to reflection.